Galarius/gann-square/README.md

 Run cmd:

 ```
-python gann.py -o "example/proton-m-launches.html" -a "07/04/2001" -b "19/03/2015" -m "example/marks.txt"
+$ python gann.py -o "example/proton-m-launches.html" -a "07/04/2001" -b "19/03/2015" -m "example/data.json"
 ```

-`proton-m-launches.html` will show you all launches of 'Proton-M' for the last 14 years.
+`proton-m-launches.html` will show you successful and unsuccessful launches of 'Proton-M' for the last 14 years.

 # LICENSE